How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Man seated on steps putting on converse and merino wool socks for walking

-Walking for exercise has many benefits for the body and the mind and is one of the most convenient activities we can do for our wellbeing.
+Walking for exercise has many benefits for the body and the mind and is one of the most convenient activities we can do for our well-being.
 While no membership is required, investing in some good quality basic equipment will help ensure you get to focus on your walk (or your pup, or friend, or podcast) and not your feet while you’re out there.

 Socks that have a performance fit and are knit using a mix of Merino Wool, Lycra Spandex, and Nylon fibers are good for walking because they provide the best first line of defense against blisters, foot fatigue, and moisture.
 Here’s a simple guide on how to choose the right walking socks, with tips on what to look for and why good socks matter.